 There are a number of complex rules relating to this deduction.
 For example, tests for qualification may include whether the owner is engaged in the business of farming on an active and continuous basis, and whether the farming income was greater than income from all other sources for at least two years.
 Less onerous tests may apply where the farm property was acquired prior to June 18, 1987.
-In addition, certain amounts claimed by an individual such as allowable business investment losses, capital losses, interest expenses or other investment expenses (i.e. cumulative net investment losses), may disentitle or defer the individual's right to claim the deduction.
-Also, other personal tax considerations such as the application of Alternative Minimum Tax may result from the use of the Capital Gains Deduction, thereby reducing its benefit.
+In addition, certain amounts claimed by an individual such as allowable business investment losses, capital losses, interest expenses or other investment expenses (i.e., cumulative net investment losses), may disentitle or defer the individual's right to claim the deduction.
+Also, other personal tax considerations such as the application of "Alternative Minimum Tax" may result from the use of the Capital Gains Deduction, thereby reducing its benefit.

 Many tax planning strategies are available to obtain optimal benefit from the Capital Gains Deduction.
-It may be possible to reorganize the ownership of the Qualified Farm Property to multiply access to the deduction by making it available to other family members in the future.
-It may also be possible to immediately trigger the use of the deduction without any change in beneficial ownership through a transaction called a Crystallization.
-This would have the benefit of creating an increased tax cost base in the property, thereby reducing the capital gain on a future sale or transfer (eg. at death).
-Tax planning for the deduction is often combined with an Estate Freeze which transfers future growth to other family members (typically on a tax-deferred basis) and limits the tax liability upon the transferor's death to the accrued gain at the time of the freeze.
-Sound tax planning advice by professionals who have specific expertise and experience is recommended to explore opportunities to utilize the deduction during lifetime, or as part of a taxefficient estate plan.
+It may be possible to reorganize the ownership of the qualified farm property - to multiply access to the deduction - by making it available to other family members in the future.
+It may also be possible to immediately trigger the use of the deduction without any change in beneficial ownership through a transaction called a "crystallization."
+This would have the benefit of creating an increased tax cost base in the property, thereby reducing the capital gain on a future sale or transfer (e.g., at death).
+Tax planning for the deduction is often combined with an "estate freeze" which transfers future growth to other family members (typically on a tax-deferred basis) and can limit the tax liability upon the transferor's death to be based on the accrued gain at the time of the freeze.
+Sound tax planning advice by professionals who have specific expertise and experience is recommended to explore opportunities to utilize the deduction during your lifetime, or as part of a tax-efficient estate plan.

-The Capital Gains Deduction is separate from the Intergenerational Rollover of farm property that can prevent the realization of capital gains or recapture of capital cost allowance (i.e. tax depreciation) on farm property when it is transferred to a child or grandchild.
+The Capital Gains Deduction is separate from the Intergenerational Rollover of farm property that can prevent the realization of capital gains or a recapture of the capital cost allowance (i.e., tax depreciation) on farm property when it is transferred to a child or grandchild.
 The eligibility requirements are not identical for both strategies, although in many situations both are available to decrease or defer tax on transfers of qualifying farm property.

-Using the Intergenerational Farm Property Rollover
+Using the Intergenerational Rollover

-Canadian farm property, including shares of a family farm corporation, enjoys an additional tax benefit in the nature of a tax deferral.
-More specifically, a farmer may be able to transfer the interest in the family farm to Canadian resident children on a tax-deferred basis either during his/her lifetime or at death.
-In general, the child will inherit the parent's tax cost base, so the deferred gain could be taxable when the child subsequently disposes of the property.
+Canadian farm property, including shares of a family farm corporation, enjoys an additional tax benefit in the form of a tax deferral.
+More specifically, a farmer may be able to transfer the interest in the family farm to Canadian resident children (or grandchildren) on a tax-deferred basis either during his/her lifetime or at death.
+In general, the child inherits the parent's tax cost base, so the deferred gain could be taxable when the child subsequently disposes of the property.
 In theory, farms that are passed down from generation to generation could escape capital gains tax indefinitely.
-The requirements for farm property for this rule are different from the Capital Gains Deduction requirements and as such this tax deferral may not be available even where the farm property qualifies for the Capital Gains Deduction.
-Even where the Intergenerational Rollover is available, there may still be a tax liability to your estate if your Executor opts to forego it since your beneficiaries intend to sell the property and receive the proceeds instead of the farm property itself (assuming the Capital Gains Deduction is not available).
+The requirements of farm property for this rule are different from the Capital Gains Deduction requirements and, as such, this tax deferral may not be available even where the farm property qualifies for the Capital Gains Deduction.
+Even where the Intergenerational Rollover is available, there may still be a tax liability to your estate if your executor opts to forego implementing the Rollover where your beneficiaries intend to sell the property and receive the proceeds instead of the farm property itself (assuming the Capital Gains Deduction is not available).